MaciejSzreder/shortf/readme.md

 Short f
 ======
-Short f is Lua liblary providing short syntax for function creation.
-The liblary is tested in Lua 5.1.
+Short f is Lua library providing short syntax for function creation.
+The library is tested in Lua 5.1.

 Motivation
 ----------